Thirteenth Doctor: Costume

-In the minute-long clip in which the casting of Jodie Whittaker was announced, she wears a grey overcoat over a black hoodie.
+In the clip in which the casting of Whittaker was announced, she wears a grey overcoat over a black hoodie.
 The first images of Whittaker's official costume as the Doctor were released to the media on 9 November 2017.

 The Thirteenth Doctor's costume features blue high-waisted culottes with yellow braces, a navy blue t-shirt with a rainbow stripe across it, a lilac-blue trenchcoat with a hood, brown lace-up boots, blue socks and piercings on her left ear.
 Some fans noted that the outfit had similarities to earlier Doctors' costumes, with others comparing it to Robin Williams' costume in the American sitcom Mork & Mindy.

 Whittaker stated that she worked with the show's costume designer Ray Holman (who had also worked before with Whittaker on Broadchurch) to come up with her outfit, inspired by a photograph that she had found online.
 The photograph had been published in a 1988 issue of Sassy showing a number of female models in men's clothing, with the specific photo of a woman in trousers, braces and a T-shirt, walking with a purpose.
 Whittaker said she "just love[d] the androgyny of it, without it being masculine", and that "felt intriguing and kind of open to interpretation and I really love that".
 Additional elements drew out from the photograph.
 Whittaker wanted a coat that flowed with her actions and gave her pockets but otherwise did not have any fasteners, and she wanted some colour within the outfit but without going too "cartoonish".
 Holman added violet to the inside of the coat's sleeves, a reference to the violet-and-green colours of the Suffragettes.